aditya2994/TDSP_Zippy/Docs/Model/FinalReport.md

 ## Analytic Approach
 * What is target definition
-The t
+Likelihood of purchase of insurance plan
-* What are inputs (description)
+* What are inputs?
+All inputs are included in the data dictionary
 * What kind of model was built?
+Prospect Model using XGBoost

 ## Solution Description
 * Simple solution architecture (Data sources, solution components, data flow)